 According to research, we can understand about 80% of a text after learning 2000 words.
 Of course, depending on which language you’re studying and how common the words are which you study, this will vary.
 Overall, though, it’s quite a motivating rule of thumb.

 But how long does it actually take to learn 2000 words?

-Using our data, we tried to figure out an average time estimate and we found that over the last year, it has taken most people 17 hours for people to reach 2000 words.
+Using our data, we tried to figure out an average time estimate and found that over the last year, it has taken most people 17 hours to reach 2000 words.

 That’s the same amount of time that it takes to watch 3 seasons of Game of Thrones.

 However, in one way or another we’re all different — we might prefer short learning sessions to longer ones, many sessions per week or just a few over the weekend.
 We tried to capture and visualise these differences in learning styles to see how they stack up.

 Here’s our graph showing the journeys of 3 people learning English or Spanish with different learning habits.
 Click to enlarge the graph:

 Our first user (Orange) is learning English from Spanish and prefers a relaxed approach, learning on weekends or successive days with longer pauses in between.
 The second user (Blue) is learning English from Russian and prefers long daily sessions with no days off, achieving 2000 words in almost a week.
 The third user learning Spanish from English (Green) prefers short daily sessions over a longer period and manages to achieve this goal over a few months.